Travel Tech

 When we don’t have a reliable data connection to use Google Maps, we use Maps.Me.
 You need to download the maps before you arrive in an area, but once you have them the app just uses the GPS and doesn’t need a data connection.
 We used it to great effect on the Annapurna Circuit where there is basically no reception in the Nepalese Himalayas.
 You can import KML/KMZ files to be shown on your map.
 For instance I found a map that showed all of the Tea Houses and villages on the Annapurna Circuit.
 It also does a great job of showing you the elevation profile between 2 places.
 Excellent to know what kind of a hiking day you have ahead of you. 😄

-UPDATE: During covid, Maps.Me was bought out and is no longer recommended.
+During covid, Maps.Me was bought out and is no longer recommended.
 Organic Maps is the open source replacement app.
+Further, Organic Maps now works great under Android Auto!
+So now you can get turn by turn directions on your vehicle’s head unit without needing to use up your phone’s data plan.

 Musicolet